atrathbone/Ghost-Hunt-Meltdown/projectPlan.md

--constrain the movement within the frame of the image-DONE -add boxes and dont allow player to walk thorough them -DONE -add static ghost and mark player as spotted when in line of sight -DONE -allow for boxes to be blocking line of sight
--change fps to 30 and create a frame counter for movement/ animation-DONE -animate sprites-DONE
+-constrain the movement within the frame of the image-DONE -add boxes and dont allow player to walk thorough them -DONE -add static ghost and mark player as spotted when in line of sight -DONE -change fps to 30 and create a frame counter for movement/ animation-DONE -animate sprites-DONE
 -make ghosts move/change direction facing-DONE
--create a fail state for when the player is seen (game should reset)-DONE -create win state for when player reaches the door -create a level loader to load different level configurations and wire it up to win state -add sound
+-create a fail state for when the player is seen (game should reset)-DONE -create win state for when player reaches the door- DONE -create a level loader to load different level configurations and wire it up to win state -DONE -add sound
--
+-add new box type that is high and blocks line of sight.
+-add a patrolling ghost type.
+-add start screen.
+-add end screen.

 TUESDAY-